Targeted therapies and immunotherapy for stomach cancer

 Targeted therapy drugs may be used to treat advanced stomach cancer.

 Sometimes a targeted therapy drug called trastuzumab is given with chemotherapy to treat advanced stomach cancer.
+Targeted therapy drugs target something in or around the cancer cell that is helping it grow and survive.

 Trastuzumab only works for people with a stomach cancer that has high levels of a protein called HER2.
-Between 10 and 15 out of every 100 people with stomach cancer (10 to 15%) have a HER2-positive cancer.
+10 to 15 out of every 100 people with stomach cancer (10 to 15%) have a HER2-positive cancer.
 Tests can be done on tissue taken at a biopsy or during surgery to find out if the cancer cells have high levels of HER2.

 Trastuzumab attaches to the HER2 proteins on the surface of the cancer cells.
 This stops the cancer cells from dividing and growing.